 And what I introduce here, “Momoya Gohandesuyo (桃屋 ごはんですよ)” has become one of the best and most famous products.

 The description says that the Momoya Gohandesuyo seaweed paste is a Nori no Tsukudani.

 The main ingredients are Nori, soy sauce, sugar, and starch syrup, and for umami, the paste contains bonito and scallop extracts.

 How to Eat (Uses)

-- The Nori seaweed paste can be used as a seasoning for fried foods like fried eggs and fried vegetables
+- It can be used as a seasoning for fried dishes like fried eggs and fried vegetables.

-- Since the seaweed paste goes perfectly with rice, it can also be used as a seasoning for fried rice
+- As the seaweed paste goes well with rice, it can also be used for fried rice.